mikechase3/notebook.mchase.me/computer-science/operating-systems/W01-OperatingSystemsPurpose.md

 ## OS Design Principles

-1. Separation between mehcanisms and policies.
+1. Separation between mechanisms and policies.
    1. Incorporate into the OS number of flexible mechanisms supporting a range of policies.&#x20;
    2. Mechanism used to track frequency or the time when memory locations have been accessed.
 2. Optimize for the common case: